keen99/shell-functions/resolve_path/README.md

 Ever have a symlink that you want the real path for?
 Or a worse, a relative symlink?

+On linux, you can use "readlink -f", sometimes.
+But that's not portable at all, certainly not to the BSDs.

 here's a classic example, thanks to brew: